bjt-user/Linux/vimscript.md

 setline(2, "#hi")
 ```

-arg2 can also be a variable.
+arg2 can also be a variable.\
+But if the variable contains newlines those will be shown as "\n", and will not start new lines.

 ### string functions